Opel cam-in-head engine: 23DT

-This variant was also introduced in 1984 and was also supercharged, but unlike the 23DK unit, used a traditional turbocharger.
+This variant was also introduced in 1984 using a traditional turbocharger unlike the 23DK supercharged unit.
 The 23DT is Opel's first turbodiesel engine.
 As in the 20DK Comprex variant, the compression ratio is 23:1, and the injection system is by Bosch.
 The turbocharger used was a KKK K24.
 Maximum power was 86 PS at 4200 rpm, while maximum torque was 192 Nm between 2200 and 2400 rpm.
 This engine found use in: